vineethjoyson/ReactCourse/README.md

   [count] When count changes
   [a, b] When a or b changes

+You must use useEffect (or useLayoutEffect) for:
+⭐DOM interaction
+⭐Event listeners
+⭐API calls
+⭐Subscriptions
+⭐Timers
+It ensures side-effects run safely and predictably.

 Loads---->Render---->Api calls---->render

 shimmer UI---before loading th edata just show a mock ui till we get the data

 For Routing
 npm package react-router-dom